Population

 Bradford population

-The Office for National Statistics published the mid-2022 population estimates on 23 November 2023 and these update the mid-2021 population estimates.
+The Office for National Statistics published the mid-2023 population estimates on 15 July 2024 and these update the mid-2022 population estimates.

 The population consists of 50.9% female and 49.1% male.